About Bus Accidents in Houston, TX

 Crashes Involving School, City & Charter Buses in Houston, Texas

-School Bus Accident Statistics
+School Bus Accident Statistics in Houston

-Children Killed In School Bus Accidents
+Children & School Bus Accidents

 According to the same statistics collected by the DOT, 344 children have been killed in school bus accidents since 2003.
 Surprisingly, very few are killed while riding the bus.
 The majority of the fatalities occurred as an occupant of another vehicle or as a pedestrian.
 Only 55 of the fatalities occurred to children who were on the bus during the accident.
 Children who were riding in another passenger car accounted for 161 of the deaths.
-Another 128 were pedestrians or pedalcyclists who were struck by a school bus or another passenger car while boarding or exiting.
+Another 128 were pedestrians or bicyclists who were struck by a school bus or another passenger car while boarding or exiting.

-Bus Driver Training
+Comprehensive Bus Driver Training in Texas

 In order to become a bus driver, an individual must pass their CDL test.
 While the requirements differ for each state, the Commercial Motor Vehicle Safety Act of 1986 did much to regulate the industry.
-All commercial vehicles are different, which is why depending on what the driver is going to drive, they have to pass additional tests.
+All commercial vehicles are different, which is why, depending on what the driver is going to drive, they have to pass additional tests.

 Commercial drivers, such as individuals who drive buses, will also need to go through additional training and meet certain requirements.
 For example, because bus drivers interact with the people they are transporting, they will be tested for their people skills.
 Their hearing ability will also be tested to ensure that they can hear a forced whisper from five feet away without a hearing aid.
 Finally, their vision will be tested to ensure that it is at least 20/40.